 Pupils at Lumen Christi schools will leave KS2 as more established historians with a wide and detailed chronologically secure knowledge, sharper methods of enquiry and communication and a deeper understanding of more historic complex issues.
 They will have developed an historical perspective with the ability to integrate history’s key concepts.
 They will have a greater independence in applying these qualities and skills.

-The content of the history curriculum is delivered chronologically with ancient and modern running parallel each other.
+The content of the history curriculum is delivered with ancient and modern running parallel each other.
+Themes are built upon over time.

 During KS1, children gain a strong sense of the past through their study of pre-history.
 The Ancient Ages provides a sharp contrast to modern living and makes comparing and historical interpretation easier.
 The children gain an understanding of the necessity for social interdependency as they learn about the coming together of the first known civilisation.
 This is further developed during the KS2 programme of study where they continue to explore the characteristics and chronology of ancient civilisations and their impact on modern society.